-Hotel and safari lodge companies have been forced into new cleaning initiatives—since the world was halted in March 2020—as a way to regain the confidence of leisure traveling in the wake of the coronavirus pandemic.
-But just like we understand the human experience, some guests at safari hotels in Uganda may not find their hotel room’s disinfection to standards of their expectation.
+Hotel and safari lodge companies have been forced into new cleaning initiatives—since the 2020 pandemic—as a way to regain the confidence of leisure traveling in the wake of the Covid-19 pandemic.
+But just like we understand the human experience, some guests at safari lodges in Uganda may not find their hotel room’s disinfection to standards of their expectations.

-Safari lodges ought to leave a note or chart in the room showing which places and when they last disinfected the hotel room, according to national standard operating procedures.
+According to national standard operating procedures, Safari lodges and hotels ought to leave a note or chart in the room showing which places and when they last disinfected the hotel room.
 Nevertheless, don’t spend the night with the last guest’s germs.
-As soon as you walk into your safari lodge room, it would be best if you disinfected these germy areas.
+As soon as you walk into your safari lodge room, it would be best to disinfect the germy areas.

-Don’t know how to disinfect your safari hotel room?
-We got that covered.
+Don’t know how to disinfect your hotel or safari lodge room?
+We got you covered.
 Here’s what you should look out for:

 Household Disinfectant Wipes

 A pack of travel-sized disinfectant wipes can come in handy on your safari trip to Uganda.
 Use them to disinfect your airplane seat and your safari hotel room.
-Look for ones that are specifically disinfectant (meaning they kill viruses) and not just cleaning wipes (which may only remove visible dirt and grime).
+Look for those specialty disinfectants (meaning they kill viruses) and not just cleaning wipes (which may only remove visible dirt and grime).